Causes and Types Of Edwards Syndrome in India: Trisomy 18 Treatment Options

-Edwards syndrome is the second most common trisomy after Down syndrome, which is caused by an extra chromosome 21.
+This syndrome is the second most common trisomy after Down syndrome, which is caused by an extra chromosome 21.

 – It is also called trisomy 18 as the child takes an extra copy of chromosome on chromosome 18, either whole or in part, making it a set of three, instead of a pair.

-– Edwards syndrome affects one in six thousand live-births with 80 per cent being female.
+– Edwards’ syndrome affects one in six thousand live-births with 80 per cent being female.

-Download the mfine app and schedule your appointment with the city’s top Endocrinologist to know more about Edwards syndrome
+Download the mfine app and schedule your appointment with the city’s top Endocrinologist to know more about Edwards Syndrome

-1. Full Edwards Syndrome
+Types of Edwards Syndrome

-Inheritance Pattern: Full Edwards syndrome is not an inherited condition as it occurs during egg or sperm formation in the parents.
+Inheritance Pattern: Full Edwards’ syndrome is not an inherited condition as it occurs during egg or sperm formation in the parents.

 It is a rare type of trisomy 18 in which the third copy of chromosome 18 exists in some of the cells.
 Approximately 5% of all cases of trisomy 18 are of this type.
-The severity of Edwards syndrome symptoms in mosaic trisomy 18 depends on the type and number of cells that have the extra chromosome.
+The severity of symptoms in mosaic trisomy 18 depends on the type and number of cells that have the extra chromosome.

 In a partial Edwards syndrome, a section of the long arm of chromosome 18 attaches itself to another chromosome at the time of embryo development.
 It is also known as chromosome translocation as it is caused by unbalanced translocation of chromosomes.